MayaqqDev/Estrogen/README.md

 [![Github](https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@2/assets/cozy/available/github_64h.png)](https://github.com/MayaqqDev/estrogen/)
 ## `Information`

-Adds Estrogen pills into your game that allow you to Dash like Madeline from Celeste!
-REI is strongly recommended for this mod as it will show you the recipes for the pills.
-Requires Create to actually make the said pills.
+Big Create Addon mod adding many features related to Estrogen Pills!
+Adds many new items, blocks, a dashing ability and even some *body features*...
+EMI (or REI) is recommended for the best experience to see all the recipes and items!

 ## `Community`